Azurelol/StratusFramework/README.md

 ---
 ##Features
-- Events: A custom event system using delegates that greatly simplifies the use of callbacks in code, for the implementation of code using the Observer pattern.
+- **Events**: A custom event system using delegates that greatly simplifies the use of callbacks in code, for the implementation of code using the Observer pattern.
-- Spaces: Working in tandem with the event system, a Space is an object containing all the GameObjects in a given scene.
+- **Spaces**: Working in tandem with the event system, a Space is an object containing all the GameObjects in a given scene.
 In practice the Space becomes a proxy which provides a common point for "scene-wide" events to be sent to.
-- Actions: An Action list library with a very simplified interface for quickly construction action sets for interpolating properties, delayed function invocations, etc.
+- **Actions**: An Action list library with a very simplified interface for quickly construction action sets for interpolating properties, delayed function invocations, etc.
-- Trace: A small library that decorates logging calls appropiately for quickly logging methods, member variables, etc.
+- **Trace**: A small library that decorates logging calls appropiately for quickly logging methods, member variables, etc.
-- Extensions: A few extension methods which I found missing from the main classes we interface with in Unity, such as GameObject and Monobehaviour.
+- **Extensions**: A few extension methods which I found missing from the main classes we regularly interface with in Unity, such as GameObject and Monobehaviour.

 ---
 ##Examples: